icy-tee/pen-plotter/README.md

 ## Simulation

 Simulating the current state of the project is straightforward.
 Ensure Verilator is installed and run the Makefile.
-The simulation itself should be crossplatform but 'ppcsender' is unix-based and for Windows would require a port for the named pipes.
+The simulation itself should be crossplatform but `ppcsender` is unix-based and for Windows would require a port for the named pipes.

-'./ppcsender.c' is the program that parses user commands into their byte representations (in LE) and sends them over USB for actual use, or over named pipes for the simulation.
+`./ppcsender.c` is the program that parses user commands into their byte representations (in LE) and sends them over USB for actual use, or over named pipes for the simulation.
-It runs with either 'act [dev]' where the default is /dev/TTYUSB0 or 'sim [read] [write]' that defaults to 'uart_rx' and 'uart_tx' respectively.
+It runs with either `act [dev]` where the default is /dev/TTYUSB0 or `sim [read] [write]`` that defaults to 'uart_rx' and 'uart_tx' respectively.

 ## Synthesis